Someone puts on a high calf-high black walking sock while sat on a rock

-The same care and attention you put in to choosing your boots and shoes should also apply to choosing your socks.
-A quality pair of socks will feel comfortable, provide cushioning to high impact areas, wick moisture away from your skin, offer good circulation and help to maintain a consistent and comfortable foot temperature.
-Like footwear, there’s no one sock that does everything.
-Instead, you are going to want a range of different socks in your kit list for different activities or help you adapt to changing climatic conditions.
+Although not a complex item to purchase, socks can often get overlooked when shopping for state-of-the-art hiking boots and other walking items.
+The same care and attention you put into choosing your boots and shoes should also apply to choosing your socks.
+A quality pair of socks will feel comfortable, provide cushioning to high-impact areas, wick moisture away from your skin, offer good circulation, and help maintain a consistent and comfortable foot temperature.
+Like footwear, there is no one sock for everything.
+Instead, you need a range of socks in your kit list for various activities and to help you adapt to changing climatic conditions.
+Here are some of the different things you need to consider when shopping for walking socks...

-Socks come in various thicknesses, ranging from very thin lining socks to thick double layered socks.
-Whatever sock you go for, it's important to relate its thickness to the fit of your footwear because the thickness of your sock can change the volume of your foot and potentially make your footwear feel too tight.
+Socks come in various thicknesses, from thin-lining socks to thick double-layered socks.
+Whatever sock you go for, it's vital to relate its thickness to the fit of your footwear, as the thickness of your sock can drastically change the volume of your foot, potentially making your footwear feel too tight.

 Lightweight Socks